 Descriptors: emotionally stable, adaptive, mature, faces reality calmly

-Top 2 questions and expected answers (*there is no right or wrong answer, the answer you are seeking is based on what best fits the role and your company culture):
+Note: There is no right or wrong answer, the answer you are seeking is based on what best fits the role and your company culture.

 1. We can sometimes recognize a small problem and fix it before it becomes a major problem.
 Give an example of how you acted to prevent a larger problem from occurring.

-4. Describe a situation in which you forecasted a problem and prepared a strategy for handling it.
+3. Describe a situation in which you forecasted a problem and prepared a strategy for handling it.
 How did it turn out?

-5. Describe a situation where you had to deal with someone who didn't like you (or you didn’t like).
+4. Describe a situation where you had to deal with someone who didn't like you (or you didn’t like).
 How did you handle it?

-7. Occasionally our work is judged or criticized unfairly or our intent is misunderstood.
+6. Occasionally our work is judged or criticized unfairly or our intent is misunderstood.
 Can you tell me about a recent situation that fits this description?
 How did you react?